SOlaCoder005/ms3-ttt/README.md

 ### **5.3 Testing Applications**

-The following applications were used to test various aspects of theprogramme.
+The following applications were used to test various aspects of the programme.
 Meeting these requirements were essential to the programme complying with accessibility, coding and performance standards within the programming industry.

 - [Dillinger](https://dillinger.io/)
 - [Online Python Compiler](https://www.programiz.com/python-programming/online-compiler/)